-This week’s research has been all about transport: roads, rail and that in-between technology, trams.
+This article all about transport: roads, rail and that in-between technology, trams.

 This map is just a snapshot in time.
 The 1930s were something of a renaissance for Merseyside trams, having been relied on to assist in getting transport services back to normal after the Great War.
 Alas, the Second World War was not so kind, and the network was replaced, route by route, over a ten year period from 1947.